covidgraph/data-lens-org-covid19-patents/README.md

 `ENV`: will be `PROD` or `DEV`

-`CONFIGS_NEO4J`: The connections details for the database.
+`CONFIGS_NEO4J`: defaults to `{"host":"localhost"}`.
+The connections details for the database.
 For details see https://github.com/covidgraph/motherlode/blob/master/README.md#the-neo4j-connection-string

 besides that you can set all variables in `dataloader/config.py` via env variable with a `CONFIGS_` prefix.
 See https://git.connect.dzd-ev.de/dzdtools/pythonmodules/-/tree/master/Configs for more details on how to manipulate the parameters